 SHOULD I JOIN A CLUB?

 Definitely!
 Clubs don't cost much to join and you couldn't wish for a friendlier bunch of people.
-A typical club only charges around £10 for membership (plus £31 for BMFA insurance if you don't have it).
+A typical club only charges around £10 for membership (plus £32 or so for BMFA insurance if you don't have it).
 Even if you don't join a club, you should have BMFA insurance (bmfa.org), so it's easier to join a club and let them arrange the insurance for you.
 Here's a list of the main slope soaring clubs in southern England:

 Bartons Point Model Flying Club (Power flying club that also slope soars on Isle of Sheppey, Kent)